jaypha/bindable/README.md

 # bindable

-A set of classes to enable simple binding of variables for thos who don't want to use a framework just to get bindings.
+A set of classes to enable simple binding of variables for those who don't want to use a framework just to get bindings.

 It basically works by enabling the attachment of event listeners to a value.